orskoven/risking_open_source_llm_in_critical_infrastructure_-_a_secure_and_privacy_minded_approach/README.md

-# Risking open sourced llm's -  a cost effective secure approach
+##  Risking open sourced llm's -  in an ISO27001 & ISO27701 compliant way

-## Introduction
+### Introduction

 LLM's (Large Language Models) have been easy accesible to the world via ChatBot's.
 Since OpenAI launched it's ChatGPT UI, harnessing the "magic", of their propietary LLM model gpt-3.5 since November 2022.
 This marks a turning point in the history of computational AI.